PHILLY & LOCAL ACTION:

 direct deposits into the accounts of Authority workers.

-use its clout in the Quartet of Middle
+The United States could also use its clout in the Quartet of Middle

 East mediators to block a proposal by France to set up a trust that